 - Be prepared without U.S. Government supervision, endorsement, direction, or direct government involvement;

-- Not be an advance proposal for a known USAID requirement that can or will be acquired by competitive methods;
+- Not be an advance proposal for a known requirement that can or will be acquired by competitive methods;

 Unsolicited proposals and applications must contain the following:

 - Date of submission;

 - Signature of authorized representative of the offeror, authorized to contractually obligate the offeror;